This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving Beef Bulgogi recipe, check out our Leftover Ingredients Recipe Finder.

-• Garlic: Adds depth to the marinade.
-Fresh is best, but 1/8 of a teaspoon of powdered works in a pinch.
+• Garlic: Fresh is best for flavor, but 1/8 teaspoon of garlic powder can work in a pinch.

 Recipe Variations